nktnlx/cs_path_codecademy/README.md

 I'm intensively learning to code and interested in data science, aiming to be hired by the end of 2020.
-This repository is for completed projects and code snippets from Codecademy Computer Science Career Path: https://www.codecademy.com/learn/paths/computer-science
+This repository is for completed projects and code snippets from [Codecademy Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science)

 With The Computer Science Career Path I've learned, practiced and successfully applied following skills & topics:
 1. Command Line Commands